FlamingSpork/phonectf/solve_writeup.md

 ### Solving/Testing
 Go to [https://phreaknet.org/bluebox/] and hold your phone's microphone near the computer's speakers while also recording the phone call, whether by holding a microphone up to the phone or using a software feature on your cellphone.
-Dial the phone call, press 2 to get to the challenge, and press the 1-slot 25¢ button.
+Dial the phone call, press 2 to get to the challenge, and press the 1-slot 25¢ button and then any button on the keypad.
 If everything's working correctly, you'll hear some backwards speech.  ***TODO: link*** Take your recording of the speech and use Audacity or some other audio editing tool to play it backwards to get the flag.

+### Flag
+`R3VERSED_CALL`

 ## "Long Distance" **WIP**